Fiji National University: Component Colleges

 The College of Medicine, Nursing & Health Sciences contains the Fiji School of Medicine and the Fiji School of Nursing.
 The merger of the Fiji School of Medicine and the Fiji School of Nursing into the Fiji National University saw the creation of five schools under the College of Medicine, Nursing and Health Sciences: the School of Health Sciences; the School of Oral Health; the School of Medical Sciences; the School of Public Health and Primary Care and School of Nursing.
 It includes the new Pasifika Campus opposite the Colonial War Memorial Hospital.
 The former Medical School was originally established in 1885 as the Suva Medical School to train vaccinators.
 It now provides training in most health science disciplines including medicine, dentistry, pharmacy, physiotherapy, radiography, laboratory technology, public health, health services management, dietetics and environmental health.
 The former Fiji School of Nursing was one of the oldest nursing education institutions in the Pacific and was founded in 1893.
 It offers basic and post-basic nursing programmes for Fiji and regional students.
 Graduates are capable of working in general health services, maternal and child health care service, mental health service, and, in urban, rural and remote community health services.

 The College of Business, Hospitality & Tourism Studies has business degree programmes which are nationally accredited.
 The College's programmes are all vetted by the relevant Industry Advisory Committees before being approved by the University's Senate.
 Accreditation for some programmes such as Accounting is also provided by the professional body, the Fiji Institute of Accountants.
 Currently FNU has programmes in two streams, the Technical & Vocational Education Training Stream and the Higher Education Stream.
 With the aim to take education closer to the community, FNU programmes particularly in Accounting, Economics, Computing Science and others, are all offered via 5 campuses around Fiji including Nadi, Lautoka, Ba and Labasa.
 FNU is currently rolling out postgraduate programmes on a number of commerce subjects.

-The College of Engineering, Science & Technology offers a variety of academic programmes of study, with the Samabula Campus hosting most of the programs.
-The former Fiji Institute of Technology (FIT) is now part of the FNU College of Engineering, Science and Technology and is the University's Samabula Campus.
+The College of Engineering & Technical Vocational Education and Training offers a variety of academic programmes of study, with the Samabula Campus hosting most of the programs.
+The former Fiji Institute of Technology (FIT) is now part of the FNU College of Engineering & Technical Vocational Education and Training and is the University's Samabula Campus.
 It was originally established in 1963 to train students in technical and vocational disciplines, to meet the engineering human resource needs of Fiji.
 The College provides education to cater for the total human resource needs of Fiji and the South Pacific in the areas of engineering, technology, including information technology and electronics, marine training and in the sciences.
 The then FIT was also a starting point for the College of Business, Hospitality and Tourism Studies, which is now also located in a number of different centres, including the new Nadi Campus in the heart of Fiji's tourism industry.